 It is a common sight to see “bad” boys and girls getting famous just for behaving badly or to see people treat their partners mean knowing others are lined up ready to replace them if they walk away.

 What people don’t notice is how these same “bad” boys and girls tend to end their lives alone and unwanted!
-Unless, of course, they have enough money, fame, social power, or personal qualities to keep a partner or family with them at the end.
+Unless, of course, they have enough fame, money, social power, or personal qualities to keep a partner or family with them at the end.
 The media doesn’t tend to showcase the social has-beens with as much enthusiasm as they chronicle rising stars so we don’t see the end results of being nasty, abusive or unfaithful to others.

 I have listened to a lot of elderly “bad” boys and girls as they spoke, bitterly, about how people used to line up to be with them when they had money, were young and good looking, or were famous.
 Some of them are able to recognise they would still have love if they hadn’t treated it so badly.
 Others just resent the fact they can’t get away with behaving badly any more.
 Far too many of them are simply unable to see they drove people away from them with their behaviour.